 After you submit your application, we will review applications and set up interviews.
 The schedule will take place as follows:

-- Interview results will be notified to the students by 9 am March 3.
+• Interview results will be notified to the students by 9 am on March 1.

 Application form